UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A standard water bill is divided into fixed costs you cannot control and variable charges based on your actual water usage.

-Base Charges vs. Volumetric Usage Charges
+Fixed Charges vs. Variable Charges

-Sewer and Wastewater Fees
+Sewer Charges and Environmental Fees

-Translating the Math: Water Bill CCF vs. Gallons
+Decoding Water Measurements: CCF vs. Gallons

 Chart illustrating that 1 CCF equals roughly 748 gallons, providing examples for 5 and 8 CCF.

 A major hurdle in understanding your water bill is making sense of the measurement units your utility provider chooses to use.
 While we measure liquids in everyday life by the gallon, many municipal meters track usage by the cubic foot.
-When investigating water bill CCF vs gallons, the math is quite straightforward: one CCF (which stands for Centum Cubic Feet, or one hundred cubic feet) equals about 748 gallons (748.05 to be precise).
+When investigating water bill CCF vs. gallons, the math is quite straightforward: one CCF (which stands for Centum Cubic Feet, or one hundred cubic feet) equals roughly 748 gallons (748.05 to be precise).

 Usage in CCF (Hundred Cubic Feet)Equivalent in Gallons